SL2 homomorphic hash functions: Worst case to average case reduction and short collision search: Worst case to average case reduction

 For a $d$-regular graph $\Gamma$ with adjacency matrix $A$, let

 Throughout this section, $|G|$ should be thought of as tending to infinity, whereas $|S|$ (and thus $d$) and $\epsilon$ should be considered constant.
-We will use the following known facts.\footnote{The references given are to the surveys, where the primary references can be found.}
+We will use the following known facts.\footnote{The references given are to the surveys, where the primary references can be found.} In Item (2) of the following theorem, the vector ${\hat A}^m\mathbf{p}$ describes the distribution on $V$ corresponding to choosing a vertex according to the distribution $\mathbf{p}$, and then performing $m$ steps of random walk on the graph, where in each step one moves to a uniformly chosen neighbor of the present vertex.
+(As there are loops on the vertices, one may remain at the same vertex after the step.)

 \bthm Let $\Gamma=(V,E)$ be a finite $d$-regular graph. \be \itm If $\Gamma$ has loops on each vertex and $\Gamma$ is an $\epsilon$-expander, then $d-\lambda(\Gamma)\ge \epsilon^2/(4+2\epsilon^2)$ \cite[Theorem E.7]{Go08}. \itm Let $\alpha=\lambda(\Gamma)/d$ and $\hat A=\frac{1}{d}A$.
 Let $\mathbf{u}$ be the uniform distribution on $V$, and let $\mathbf{p}$ be an arbitrary distribution on $V$.
 Then, for each event $B$: